Unveiling structure

 Research projects

-Personalized projected tailored to answer your specific research problem.
+Personalized projects tailored to answer your specific research problem.
 Make use of femtoG's experience in aerosol characterization to boost your business.

 Consulting

-Make use of the experience of femtoG in the aerosol sciences in the data interpretation as well as in the planning and execution of custom research projects.
+Make use of the experience of femtoG in aerosol sciences, data interpretation, as well as in the planning and execution of custom research projects.

 Clients